ADBeveridge/computation-models/README.md

 # finite-state-machine

-An example of a finite state machine
+[finite-state-machine.c](https://github.com/ADBeveridge/finite-state-machine/blob/main/finite-state-machine.c) is a working implemetation of a fsm.